Sharing is caring!

 You can see my mom and daughter in the background coloring.

-Here she is helping me switch to Pushing Baby Out.
+Here she is helping me switch to Pushing Baby Out (Hypnobabies track for pushing).
 How exciting!

 I love this photo.
 Notice my hands are relaxed and open, and my mouth open, allowing for all my muscles to relax so I could breathe baby down.
 My doula was helping keep me focused, but all was going great.
 No discomfort, just feeling baby move further down.